Synthetixio/SIPs/content/sccp/sccp-195.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to increase `maxLeverage` for all markets to 25 from 10.
+This SCCP proposes to increase `maxLeverage` on the ETH, BTC, LINK and SOL futures markets to 25 from 10.

 ## Abstract